+A surety bond is made to protect the public.
+In basic terms, it guarantees your business will adhere to all laws and requirements in your industry.
+In the event your business conducts unlawful acts, a consumer of your services or the government entity may file a claim on the bond.
 Nearly any company that offers payment services requires a money transmitter bond.
 Due to a history of fraudulence and inaccurate money transmissions, state agencies now require this bond to protect consumers.
-While this bond does not protect the business owner, it offers proof that your business handles clients’ money responsibly.
+While the Virginia Money Transmitter Bond does not protect the business owner, it offers proof that your business handles clients’ money responsibly.

 The applicant should verify the bond amount with the obligee before applying for the bond to ensure the bond amount is correct.